melizalab/arfx/README.md

 the underlying HDF5 library, this does not free up the space, so the file is repacked unless the `-P` option is set.

-The `-u` (update) operation can be used to add or update attributes of entries, and to rename entries (if the `-n` flag is set).
+The `-U` (update) operation can be used to add or update attributes of entries, and to rename entries (if the `-n` flag is set).

+The `--write-attr` operation can be used to store the contents of text files in top-level attributes.
+The attributes have the name `user_<filename>`.
+The `--read-attr` operation can be used to read out those attributes.
+This is useful when data collection programs generate log or settings files that you want to store in the ARF file.

 ### extending arfx